-Arts, culture, and music are intertwined throughout the Magnolia State’s history
+Arts, culture and music are intertwined throughout the history of Mississippi, the Magnolia State

 Few, if any states, can match Mississippi’s fascinating history.

 The Magnolia State enjoys a storied past stemming from its important Native American history and its role in the civil rights movement to it being the birthplace of some of the world’s most influential musicians, writers, and activists.